Neck Pain Exercises in South Orange NJ

-Four Quick Exercises to Relieve Neck Pain
+Four Quick Exercises For Neck Pain Relief

 A stiff neck can do more than ruin your day.
 It can flatten you.
 Neck pain can result in significantly decreased mobility.
 When you’ve got neck problems, you can forget about turning to check the time, your blind spot, or your toddler climbing into something he shouldn’t.

 South Orange Chiropractic Center provides intuitive adjustments, realignments, and chiropractic care that can help alleviate this nagging ailment.
 Along with any chiropractic care, though, you should perform home stretches and exercises to strengthen core and back strength.
 The following exercise regimen will help reduce pain and help you return to full mobility as soon as possible.

 Before Getting Started

 Be sure to consult a chiropractic professional or primary care physician before performing any exercises with an injured or painful neck.
 Follow what they say, and do not put too much strain on the neck.
 Vertebrae and muscles in the spine are complex, so be sure to listen to and obey your body’s limits.

 For some people, neck pain may be so intense even simple movements cause great discomfort.
 Physical Therapist Gavin Morrison recommends, “to first get the pain under control.
 Gradual joint motion and stretches [will] increase range of motion in the neck over time [and] reduce the pain of normal activity.”